-ARC is concerned about the impact of the development, particularly Building 3, on state waters that are on the property.
-Information submitted for the review states that the developer is working to define the state waters and wetlands on the property.
-ARC has received written assurance from the developer that the site plan will be modified should state waters and wetlands be impacted based on the existing site plan.
+ARC is concerned about the impact of the development, particularly Building 3 on the site plan, on state waters that are on the property.
+Information submitted for the review states that the developer is working to define the state water and wetlands on the property.
+ARC is requesting written assurance from the developer that the site plan will be modified should state waters and wetlands be impacted based on the existing site plan.